pygame-community/LegacyWeeklyChallenges/general_instructions.md

 Keep in mind also that people may have trouble installing your requirements, and then won't be able to play your entry.

-In order to use external modules, you need to have a `requirements.txt` file at the root of your submission.
-This file contains the name of the modules that you need, one by line but without any version specified.
+In order to use external modules, you need to specify each module in `metadata.py` file at the root of your submission, in the `dependencies` class attribute.
+This list should be a list of strings, which are the name of each module as you import it.
+We do not support (yet?) modules with a different name than the name with which you import it.
+Please open an issue on GitHub if you need one.

 Users will be prompted to install them when running your entry (without just having the game crash).

+### Python version

+We aim to have the whole showcase compatible with Python 3.7, however you are not required to write code that is compatible with Python 3.7, but if you do so, (for instance using the new `match` keyword or the `:=` operator), you need to say so in the `metadata.py`.

+To that extent, set the `min_python_version` to the version of python that is required to run your code, as a tuple.
+For instance if your code cannot be run with less than Python 3.9, set `min_python_version = (3, 9)`.

+Your current python version can be found as a tuple in `sys.version_info`.

 ### Submitting your entry

 Before the deadline, make sure that your entry is runnable both via the showcase, when you run the top level [`main.py`](main.py) and when you run it individually from you own `yourname/main.py`.
+Check also that `metadata.py` is up-to-date!

 There are two ways to submit an entry:
 - send a zip of your code in the discord